friday.lk

 Avurudu Nekath (අවුරුදු නැකත්) are the officially calculated auspicious times for New Year rituals.
 They are determined by state astrologers and published by the Ministry of Buddhasasana, Religious and Cultural Affairs.

+For the Helawalam hearth preparation on April 5, wear red.
 For the first meal and first transactions on April 14, wear red.
 For the oil anointing on April 15, wear pacha-varga (five colors).
-For leaving for work on April 20, wear white.
+For urgent official departure on April 17, wear gold.
+For leaving for work on April 20, any color is auspicious.
 For planting on April 23, wear gold.

 Yes.
 April 13 and 14 are official public holidays in Sri Lanka for Sinhala and Tamil New Year.
 Many businesses close from April 12-16.